Revolutionary Communist Party (UK, 1977): Legacy

-Many former members of the party and some of the people who contributed to LM magazine continue to be politically active, most notably in the Academy of Ideas (formerly the Institute of Ideas), a think tank led by Claire Fox; the online magazine Spiked, initially edited by Mick Hume and later by Brendan O'Neill; and the Manifesto Club in which a leading figure is Munira Mirza, appointed by Boris Johnson as London's Director of Policy for culture, the arts and creative industries, and subsequently as his head of Number 10 policy unit.
+Many former members of the party and contributors of LM magazine continued to be politically active.

+The most notable groups include the Academy of Ideas (formerly the Institute of Ideas), a think tank led by Claire Fox; Spiked, an online magazine which has been edited by Mick Hume and Brendan O'Neill; and the Manifesto Club.
 Other groups produced by former members include Debating Matters, the Young Journalists' Academy, WorldWrite, Audacity.org, the Modern Movement, and Parents with Attitude.
 The Battle of Ideas has also been held annually since 2005 by the Academy of Ideas, which has been described as a "refuge" for former RCP members.
 Some commentators, such as George Monbiot, have pointed to apparent entryist tactics of having jobs and lives used by former RCP members designed to influence mainstream public opinion.

+Munira Mirza, a spiked contributor and whom had worked for Fox, helped co-author the 2019 Conservative Party manifesto.
+Mirza was Boris Johnson's Cultural Adviser, and Director of Arts, Culture and the Creative Industries from 2008 to 2016, and the Director of the Number 10 Policy Unit from 2019 until 2022.

 One party member from the 1990s explained in an article in Spiked:I never left the RCP: the organisation folded in the mid-Nineties, but few of us actually 'recanted' our ideas.
 Instead we resolved to support one another more informally as we pursued our political tradition as individuals, or launched new projects with more general aims that have also engaged people from different traditions, or none.
 These include Spiked and the Institute of Ideas, where I now work.
 It must be said that this development annoyed our political opponents immensely, and a cursory Google search (try 'LM network' if you have time to kill) will return a plethora of exposés purporting to show that former members of the RCP are involved in various sinister conspiracies. [...]
 [T]he impossibility of simply doing away with a school of thought that is no longer attached to an organisation is perhaps what annoys our opponents most of all.

-In April 2019, three former members of the Revolutionary Communist Party, Claire Fox, James Heartfield and Alka Sehgal Cuthbert, were selected as candidates for Nigel Farage's Brexit Party in the 2019 European Parliament election in the United Kingdom.
+In April 2019, three former members of the Revolutionary Communist Party, Claire Fox, James Heartfield, and Alka Sehgal Cuthbert were selected as candidates for Nigel Farage's Brexit Party in the 2019 European Parliament election.
+Heartfield contested the seat of Yorkshire and the Humber but lost, while Fox won a seat in the election.

 Stuart Waiton stood in Dundee West at the 2019 general election, also for the Brexit Party.
+James Woudhuysen, another former member, stood for the Brexit Party in Carshalton and Wallington and had been platformed by Spiked.